pallets/flask/docs/patterns/appdispatch.rst

 Note that :func:`run_simple <werkzeug.serving.run_simple>` is not intended for use in production.
 Use a :ref:`full-blown WSGI server <deployment>`.

-In order to use the interactive debuggger, debugging must be enabled both on the application and the simple server, here is the "hello world" example with debugging and :func:`run_simple <werkzeug.serving.run_simple>`::
+In order to use the interactive debugger, debugging must be enabled both on the application and the simple server, here is the "hello world" example with debugging and :func:`run_simple <werkzeug.serving.run_simple>`::